-Spreadsheets don’t belong in your slides because they show a lot of information without communicating meaningfully.
-According to keynote speaker, Dave Paradi, spreadsheets are inefficient and confusing communication tools but are great for analyzing numbers, doing calculations, and comparing numerical information.
+Spreadsheets don’t belong in your slides because they show information without communicating meaningfully.
+According to keynote speaker, Dave Paradi, spreadsheets are inefficient and confusing communication tools, but these are great for analyzing numbers, doing calculations, and comparing numerical information.

 It’s easy to feel that you have to include all the numbers and statistics, especially given the amount of effort it takes to gather and interpret data.

 Adding more than you need will always distract instead of inform.

 Don’t saturate your slides with numbers.
 Keep it limited to the ones that directly contribute to the story or message you’re trying to tell.

 You can remove 75% of all numbers in your presentation, and your overall message’s efficiency and appeal won’t suffer, meaning you can completely do away with a spreadsheet.

 Spreadsheets are an analytical tool, not a communication tool.
 They are the means to the end, not the other way around.

 A farmer wouldn’t open selling his crops by bragging about his tractor.